stephensevelynn-DS/Customer-Churn-Analysis/README.md

 Why This Matters to Me
 In my work as a Fundraising Analyst, I spent years helping nonprofit organizations understand donor behavior — identifying who was at risk of lapsing, what drove retention, and how to allocate budget across channels to maximize long-term value.
 This project is a direct translation of that thinking into a broader analytics context.
 The business problem is the same.
 The methodology is the same.
 The stakes are the same.

-Project by Evelynn Stephens | LinkedIn | stephensevelynn@gmail.com
+Project by Evelynn Stephens |https://www.linkedin.com/in/evelynn-stephens-datascience/| stephensevelynn@gmail.com